Smooth times of a flow in dimension 1: Abstract

 \section{Abstract}

 Let $\alpha$ be an irrational number and $I$ an interval of $\R$.
-If $\alpha$ is \emph{diophantine}, we show that any one-parameter group of homeomorphisms of $I$ whose time-$1$ and $\alpha$ maps are $C^\infty$ is in fact the flow of a $C^\infty$ vector field.
-If $\alpha$ is \emph{Liouville} on the other hand, we construct a one-parameter group of homeomorphisms of $I$ whose time-$1$ and $\alpha$ maps are $C^\infty$ but which is not the flow of a $C^2$ vector field (though, if $I$ has boundary, we explain that the hypotheses force it to be the flow of a $C^1$ vector field).
+If $\alpha$ is \emph{Diophantine}, we show that any one-parameter group of homeomorphisms of $I$ whose time-$1$ and time-$\alpha$ maps are $C^\infty$ is in fact the flow of a $C^\infty$ vector field.
+If $\alpha$ is \emph{Liouville} on the other hand, we construct a one-parameter group of homeomorphisms of $I$ whose time-$1$ and time-$\alpha$ maps are $C^\infty$ but which is not the flow of a $C^2$ vector field (though, if $I$ has boundary, we explain that the hypotheses force it to be the flow of a $C^1$ vector field).
 We extend both results to \emph{families} of irrational numbers, the critical arithmetic condition in this case being \emph{simultaneous ``diophantinity''}.

 For one-parameter groups defining a \emph{free} action of $(\R,+)$ on $I$, these results follow from famous linearization theorems for circle diffeomorphisms.
 The novelty of this work concerns non-free actions.